-- Control Panel The panel and its LED indicators display the wheel and tire dimensions and operating mode selected by the operator, as well as the results - of all operations.
-Weight Trays and Hammer Holster Trays for holding assorted weights and a weight hammer holster are located at operator working level. - Offset (Wheel Distance) Measuring Scale For easy use and accurate reading, the wheel offset scale is located at the right front of the balancer console. - Storage Pegs and Caliper Bracket The balancer base has four pegs for convenient storage of adapters and other tools, leaving the work area uncluttered.
-A caliper bracket attaches to the left side of the weight tray for convenient caliper storage. - Safety Hood The motor-driven WB265 has a lightweight, impact-resistant safety hood that automatically starts the motor when lowered over the wheel and tire. - Power Switch (left rear, not shown) A single switch on the left rear controls power for the balancer.
+The panel and its LED indicators display the wheel and tire dimensions and operating mode selected by the operator, as well as the results of all operations.

+- Weight Trays and Hammer Holster .
+Trays for holding assorted weights and a weight hammer holster are located at operator working level. - Offset (Wheel Distance) Measuring Scale ----For easy use and accurate reading, the wheel offset scale is located at the right front of the balancer console. - Storage Pegs and Caliper Bracket The balancer base has four pegs for convenient storage of adapters and other tools, leaving the work area uncluttered.
+A caliper bracket attaches to the left side of the weight trav for convenient caliper storage. - Power Switch (left rear, not shown) ---A single switch on the left rear controls power for the balancer.